KishoreKumar278/M21CS058/README.md

-#Readme file for process involved in deploying a web application using Docker Containers by Creating Docker Images from Scratch
+#Readme file for process involved in deploying a web application using Docker Containers by Creating Docker Images from Scratch<br>
-#The entire implementation of Docker containers and Docker Images were bulid for PHP MYSQL web application on Ubuntu 21.04
+#The entire implementation of Docker containers and Docker Images were bulid for PHP MYSQL web application on Ubuntu 21.04<br>

 #created by : Kalathur Chenchu Kishore Kumar
 #Roll No. : M21CS058